Dear AGI

 A World Without Men

-Twitter recently gave me cause to wonder what our would look like without men.
+Twitter recently gave me cause to wonder what our world would look like without men.
 Ignoring the whole procreation problem because “life finds a way,” it comes down to one question: Has a woman ever looked around her peaceful, life-fulfilling home and said “I’ve just got to get the fuck out of here and never come back?”
 I don’t think so.

 The actual question posed on twitter was essentially how would the world change on a day without men, and of course it’d be a fucking paradise!
 No shootings, no rage.
 Maybe a little more snarkiness, but so much more could get accomplished.